Onyx-Protocol/Onyx/core/api-spec.md

     {
       "asset_pubkey": "...",

-      // These properties are only available for assets whose origin is local.
+      // These properties are only available for assets that are local.
       "root_xpub": "...",
       "asset_derivation_path": "..."
     },